browserengineering/book/book/graphics.md

 But there are several differences worth noting.
 Applications are usually full-screen, with only one application drawing to the screen at a time.
-There's no mouse and only a virtual keyboard, so the main form of iteraction is touch.
+There's no mouse and only a virtual keyboard, so the main form of interaction is touch.
 There is a concept of a "visual viewport" not present on desktop, to accommodate "desktop-only" and "mobile-ready" sites, as well as pinch zoom.
 [^meta-viewport] And screen pixel density is much higher, but the total screen